 Fund Development - This can be anything that has raised money for Girl Scouts of Greater Los Angeles

-- A volunteer who hosted a Alumnae event to benefit Camp Lakota - A volunteer who is the service unit champion for the G.I.R.L.
-Fund and increased the service units giving 25% over the previous year
+- A volunteer who hosted an event to benefit GSGLA. - A volunteer who is on the service unit team and increased the service unit's giving 25% over the previous year.

 Volunteer Awards at a Glance